-For additional assistance, AHRQ has created the HCUP Online Tutorial Series, a series of free, interactive courses that provide training on technical methods for conducting research with HCUP data.
+For additional assistance, AHRQ has created the HCUP Online Tutorial Series, a series of free, interactive courses that provide information on using HCUP data and tools and training on technical methods for conducting research with HCUP data.
 Topics include an HCUP Overview Course and these tutorials:

-- The Load and Check HCUP Data tutorial provides instructions on how to unzip (decompress) HCUP data, save it on a computer, and load the data into a standard statistical software package.
-This tutorial also describes how to verify that the data have loaded correctly. - The HCUP Sampling Design tutorial is designed to help users learn how to account for sample design in their work with HCUP nationwide databases. - The Producing National HCUP Estimates tutorial is designed to help users understand how the three nationwide databases - the NIS, NEDS, and KID - can be used to produce national and regional estimates. - The Calculating Standard Errors tutorial shows how to accurately determine the precision of the estimates produced from the HCUP nationwide databases.
+- The Load and Check HCUP Data tutorial provides instructions on how to unzip (decompress) HCUP data, save it on your computer, and load the data into a standard statistical software package.
+This tutorial also describes how to verify that the data have loaded correctly. - The HCUP Sampling Design tutorial is designed to help users learn how to account for sample design in their work with HCUP nationwide databases. - The Producing National HCUP Estimates tutorial is designed to help users understand how three of the nationwide databases - the NIS, NEDS, and KID - can be used to produce national and regional estimates. - The Calculating Standard Errors tutorial shows how to accurately determine the precision of the estimates produced from the HCUP nationwide databases.
 Users will learn two methods for calculating standard errors for estimates produced from the HCUP nationwide databases.